 Effective Point of Accountability® in Action

 To illustrate, let’s examine the task of managing the biweekly payroll for employees.
 This particular job is delegated down the chain of command from the CEO to the CFO to the Director of Payroll, who is equipped with the knowledge, experience, training and authority to accomplish this task.
 This is a well-planned EPA in action.
 It would be ineffective to delegate this task any lower, to say, a payroll clerk or an intern, who does not have the capability or the authority to get the job done.
 Likewise, the task not sufficiently complex to remain at the CFO’s level; that position needs to focus on the bigger financial picture rather than day-to-day occurrences.
 If the CFO were to do the work it may be well done, but the cost to the organization would be unnecessarily high.

 Take it a Step Further

 You’re reading the article and recognize there’s room for improvement, now what?
-It’s time to talk to Dwight for a Free Consultation.
+It’s time to talk to Dwight for a 45 minute Consultation.
 Book your session today to begin your journey to a higher performing organization.

 However, simply because the CEO has delegated task, this does not excuse him or her of all accountability.
 Should something go awry with the monthly payroll, the board will look to the CEO for answers; from their perspective, the CEO is accountable for this as well.
 The same can be said at all levels of management.